 Lane detection is the process of identifying the lane boundaries on the road.
 It is an essential task for autonomous driving systems and driver assistance systems.

-These systems use sensors, cameras, and computer vision algorithms to detect the lane markings and determine the vehicle’s position relative to the lane boundaries.
+These systems use sensors, cameras, and computer vision algorithms to detect lane markings and determine the vehicle’s position relative to the lane boundaries.

 Lane Detection Techniques